Madhav Institute of Technology and Science: Cultural and non-academic activities

 Regular cultural and non-academics activities are organised by the students or the various departments of the institute.
 The most widely known event is Cyhper And Dy'signo, a carnival that attracts the participation of more than 1200 students from various schools, colleges and universities.
-In 2017 it was organised by TeamAudacious, a students chapter for enhancing technological aspects of the students of the college.
-It also conducts a 2-day fest 'Abhudaya' organised by MITS Journalism Society and also the literary carnival of Gwalior known as Mitsvah organised by the literary club of MITS known as Querencia which showcase the talents of various individuals by giving them a stage to show people what they got and learn some new things out of it.
+In 2017 it was organised by TeamAudacious, a student chapter for enhancing technological aspects of the college.
+It also conducts a 2-day fest 'Abhudaya' organised by MITS Journalism Society as well as the literary carnival of Gwalior known as Mitsvah organised by the literary club of MITS known as Querencia.